Frigolet Abbey

-Pope Pius IX raised the monastery to a priory via his decree Domus Princeps in 28 August 1868.
-A year later, he granted a pontifical decree of canonical coronation towards an image of Nostræ Dominæ de Bono Remedio ("Our Lady of Good Remedy") via the Bishop of Le Puy-en-Velay, Marcus Pierre le Breton on 31 August 1869.
-Pius IX also crowned a venerated image of Saint Joseph on 30 September 1874, now enshrined within its namesake chapel.

-Pope John Paul II issued a decree Sacra illa ædes that raised a sanctuary within the abbey to the status of basilica on 12 June 1984, decreed to the devotion of “Our Lady of Good Remedy”.
-In later years, one of the structures decreed as the basilica minor was renamed in honor of the Immaculate Conception.

 Communities

 The monastery, dedicated to Saint Michael, was founded about 960 at Frigolet by Conrad I of Burgundy on one of the numerous hills which lie between Tarascon and Avignon.
 It was initially occupied by Benedictine monks from Montmajour Abbey.

 By the 12th century, the abbey was home to a community of Canons regular.
 A document from 1133 lists the prior of the canons as Guillaume of Loubières.
 The chapel of Our Lady of Good Remedy dates from this period.
 The canonical Augustinian community lasted until 1480, when the canons petitioned the Holy See to suppress the monastery.
 This request was granted by Pope Sixtus IV, at which time the monastery was abandoned.
 The chapel, however, remained a popular pilgrimage site.

 In 1647, the Order of Saint Jerome were given possession of the derelict monastery.
 They worked to restore it, at the same time expanding the complex, enlarging the choir and sacristy, and erecting a chapter house.
 The community did not stay long, however, and were replaced in 1661 by the Discalced Augustinians.
 The friars of this order continued the work of the Hieronymites, but also did pastoral care in the surrounding region, providing support to the local clergy.

 At the time of the French Revolution, it was suppressed and sold by the French First Republic.